ergoplatform/ergodocs/docs/uses/cbdc.md

 ### Digital Identity: Enabling Compliant Transactions

 As assets migrate to the blockchain, digital identity will gain prominence, linking online transactions with offline identities.
-This will facilitate compliant operations and even automate processes like taxation and accounting, ensuring that Ergo remains a responsible and adaptable financial platform.
+This will facilitate compliant operations and even automate processes like taxation and accounting.
+Ergo offers decentralized identity solutions that can be used in tandem with smart contracts, removing the reliance on centralized platforms for KYC while still maintaining compliance.

 ## Beyond Simple Transactions: A World of Programmable Contracts